nationalarchives/ds-find-caselaw-docs/doc/adr/0021-xml-with-no-docx.md

 ## Context

-We need to support documents which do not have a source DOCX.
-They will typically be PDF-only, although we're imagining there might be other formats (zip files full of jpegs).
+We need to support documents where the structured contents of the document cannot necessarily be extracted by the parser.
+They will typically be PDF-only, although we're imagining there might be other formats (such as zip files full of jpegs).

 These documents might not have neutral ciation numbers -- this is outside the scope of this document.